FANZ

 Avatar

-The chatbot's profile image that appears in the chat bubble.
+The chatbot's profile image that appears in the chat bubble and next to bot messages in the Inbox.

 SpecificationValue